The Top Five Most Valuable Pennies Worth Money

 Source: pcgs.com

 The 1793 Strawberry Leaf Cent is one of the most cherished jewels in coin collecting.
 Auctioned four times since its discovery, the penny is often dubbed the diva of all pennies.
 Why so?
-Well, only four of these gems exist, making it beautifully scarce.
+Only four of these gems exist, making them beautifully scarce.

-Three out of the four existing pennies have the PCGS seal of approval.
-The fourth one is at the American Numismatic Society, not encapsulated but still pretty stunning.
+Three of the four existing pennies have the PCGS seal of approval.
+The fourth one is at the American Numismatic Society; it is not encapsulated but still pretty stunning.

 Here's an exciting fact: a PCGS VG-10 coin broke auction records twice.
 Once when it fetched $414,000 in 2004 and again in January 2009 when it danced past the $862,500 mark at Stack's public auction.
 The 230-year-old coin was at The Bellagio Hotel and Casino in Vegas for an August 2020 auction.

 Check authentication from ANACS, NGC, or PCGS to make sure a Strawberry Leaf Cent is the real deal.
 Remember: rarity is beauty.
-Investing in these rare pennies is about owning a piece of history, not just a one-cent coin.
+Investing in these rare pennies is about owning a piece of history, not just one-cent coins.

 3. 1944 Steel Wheat Penny